spirilis/msp1202/README.md

   implementation.
 I figured the basic memory requirements for STDIO are high enough that tiny chips won't use it - and if you're using a chip with plenty of SRAM for STDIO, you can probably fit the small (144) byte framebuffer+dirtybit bitfield in your SRAM as well.
+- There is no ``msp1202_flush()`` function in the *terminal_lite* implementation because there is no framebuffer or "dirty-bits" concept.
+Every write commits to the screen right away.
+- This implementation may be chattier and less performant than the *terminal* implementation but it reduces memory requirements for chips sporting smaller SRAM footprint.

 ---